paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-002-national-forests.md

 <a id="section-541e"></a>
 ## § 541e.
 Availability of funds for acquisition of lands, etc., within added area

-Notwithstanding the provisions of section 460l–9(a)(1) of this title, moneys appropriated from the Land and Water Conservation Fund shall be available for the acquisition of any lands, waters, or interests therein within the area added to the Siuslaw National Forest by this subchapter.
+Notwithstanding the provisions of [section 200306(a)(2) of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section200306/a/2&num=0&edition=prelim), moneys appropriated from the Land and Water Conservation Fund shall be available for the acquisition of any lands, waters, or interests therein within the area added to the Siuslaw National Forest by this subchapter.

 ### Statutory Notes

 #### References in Text
-The Land and Water Conservation Fund, referred to in text, was established by section 460l–5 of this title.
+The Land and Water Conservation Fund, referred to in text, was established by former section 460l–5 of this title.
+See [section 200302 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section200302&num=0&edition=prelim), National Park Service and Related Programs.

+#### Amendments
+2014—Pub.
+L. 113–287 substituted “[section 200306(a)(2) of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section200306/a/2&num=0&edition=prelim)” for “section 460l–9(a)(1) of this title”.

 <a id="section-541f"></a>